AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 You can also use regular expressions to match query parameters and/or their values:

 * `$removeparam=/regexp/[options]` — removes query parameters that matches the `regexp` regular expression from URLs of any request.
 Unlike basic syntax, it means *"remove query parameters normalized to a `name=value` string which match the `regexp` regular expression"*. `[options]` here is the list of regular expression options.
 At the moment, the only supported option is `i` which makes matching case-insensitive.

-`$removeparam` syntax for regular expressions will be supported starting with CoreLibs v1.8 and AdGuard Browser Extension v4.0.
-For now, use the simplified version: `$removeparam=param`.

 **Escaping special characters**